tweag/capability/README.md

 `HasReader` and `HasState` type classes which provide the standard reader and state effects, respectively.

-Because of the independence of capability type class from the monad implementation, capability type classes can unfortunately not be discharged by the instance resolution mechanism.
+Because of the independence of a capability type class from the monad implementation, capability type classes can unfortunately not be discharged by the instance resolution mechanism.
 Fortunately GHC 8.6 introduced the [`DerivingVia`][deriving-via] language extension.
-Which greatly reduces the boilerplate of capability-style programming, and make it an appealing alternative to `mtl`-style programming.
+Which greatly reduces the boilerplate of capability-style programming, and makes it an appealing alternative to `mtl`-style programming.

-A additional benefit of separating capabilities from their implementation is that they avoid a pitfall of the `mtl`: in the `mtl` two different `MonadState` are disambiguated by their types, which means that it is difficult to have to `MonadState Int` in the same monad stack.
+An additional benefit of separating capabilities from their implementation is that they avoid a pitfall of the `mtl`: in the `mtl` two different `MonadState` are disambiguated by their types, which means that it is difficult to have two `MonadState Int` in the same monad stack.
 Capability type classes are parameterized by a name (also known as a *tag*).
 This makes it possible to combine multiple versions of the same capability.
 For example,